Frequently Asked Questions

 Kids of all ages deserve tasty homemade meals.
 Making baby food was easy because I prepared it while making family meals.
 For example, when I make my fresh green bean recipe, I make a large batch of green bean baby food and freeze it.
 It saves so much time and money that I get to give back to my family and greater community.

 Most of my passion projects center agriculture, small business development, and BIPOC community outreach project.
-Currently my law firm is co-coordinating with the North Carolina Associations of Black Lawyers Land Loss Prevention Project to cover the Southeast USA in the USDA Discrimination Farmers Program offering technical assistance to farmers who qualify.
+My law firm recently co-coordinating with the North Carolina Associations of Black Lawyers Land Loss Prevention Project to cover the Southeast USA in the USDA Discrimination Farmers Program offering technical assistance to farmers who qualify.
+Now with a cookbook to offer you all, I hope that you can really dig deeper into questions you’d like to hear more from me about!